 - Trauma healing as a process, not an event

 Gordon Young runs the highly regarded Mondo Clinic (named after his late father) in Sydney, Australia.
 And spreads his time between training therapists and coaches, and working with corporations to highlight the benefits of supporting the “human professional” in the workplace.
-Gordon is the President of the Australian Society of Clinical Hypnotherapists, Chair of the Australian Board of Neuro Linguistic Programming, Editor of the Australian Journal of Clinical Hypnotherapy and Hypnosis, an appointed supervisor for the ACA, ASCH, AHA, Member of the International Coaching Federation (ICF), Member of the British Institute of Hypnotherapy (BIH), Founder of Intra-Personal Relationship Therapy, and a published author in the field.
+Gordon was the President of the Australian Society of Clinical Hypnotherapists, Chair of the Australian Board of Neuro Linguistic Programming, Editor of the Australian Journal of Clinical Hypnotherapy and Hypnosis, an appointed supervisor for the ACA, ASCH, AHA, Member of the International Coaching Federation (ICF), Member of the British Institute of Hypnotherapy (BIH), Founder of Intra-Personal Relationship Therapy, and a published author in the field.

 Supporting Materials and Bonuses

-All Presentations and Bonuses:
+All Presentations and Transcripts

-With 5 CE’s (U.S. Only)
+With 6 CE’s (U.S. Only)

 An email with conference login instructions is sent within seconds of your purchase.
 If you have any problems, we are here to help: firstname.lastname@example.org.